studybuffalo/django-helcim/docs/contributing.rst

     $ pipenv run python sandbox/manage.py runserver

-If needed, you can create a superuser account with the standard manager command::
+If needed, you can create a superuser account with the standard management command::

     $ pipenv run python sandbox/manage.py createsuperuser